-Releasing and healing blocked energy will help each person stay attuned to their nature, and facilitates a greater sense of ease when we find ourselves out of balance, compromising, saying yes when we would rather say no, feeling emotions that we dislike, or when we become unfocussed.
+Releasing and healing blocked energy will help each person stay attuned to their nature, and then goes on to facilitate a greater sense of ease when we find we are out of balance, compromising, (saying yes when we would rather say no), feeling emotions that we dislike, or when we become unfocused.

 Kirk: It sounds like you are describing growing pains, Alana!

 Alana: Yes, it seems so Kirk.
 Yet growing doesn’t have to be painful.